-File Type Format Description Audit Log Text Contains Log files with information about the various aspects of the ESBC.
+File Type Format Description Audit Log Text Contains Log files with information about the various aspects of the Enterprise SBC.
 For example, information logged about the ACLI, SIP, or H323.
-Note: Only the Download and Delete functions are applicable to log files on the ESBC.
-Backup Configuration .gz Contains a backup of the ESBC software configuration.
+Note: Only the Download and Delete functions are applicable to log files on the Enterprise SBC.
+Backup Configuration .gz Contains a backup of the Enterprise SBC software configuration.
 You can apply this file to restore a previous configuration.
 Configuration CSV .CSV Contains Comma Separated Value configuration files that you can upload.
 Configuration Template .gz Upload, download, and delete configuration templates.
 Fraud Protection Table .gz, .gzip, .xml Contains fraud protection files that you can upload, download, delete, or open to modify.

-File Type Format Description Local Route Table (LRT) .xml.gz Contains the Local Routing Table (LRT) file that you can apply to the ESBC.
+File Type Format Description Local Route Table (LRT) .xml.gz Contains the Local Routing Table (LRT) file that you can apply to theEnterprise SBC.
 The LRT is an in-memory table that contains IP addresses that the local router recognizes.
 It calculates the destinations of messages it is responsible for forwarding.
-Log Text Contains Log files with information about the various aspects of the ESBC.
+Log Text Contains Log files with information about the various aspects of the Enterprise SBC.
 For example, information logged about the ACLI, SIP, or H323.
-Note: Only the Download and Delete functions are applicable to log files on the ESBC.
+Note: Only the Download and Delete functions are applicable to log files on the Enterprise SBC.
 Playback Media Any media format valid in an RTP audio stream Contains call progress playback files.
-The ESBC can use these files in generated media streams.
+The Enterprise SBC can use these files in generated media streams.
 Note: The media files are raw binary files that contain data for the codec that you want played in the media stream.
-The ESBC plays the data on the first audio flow in the Session Description Protocol (SDP).
+The Enterprise SBC plays the data on the first audio flow in the Session Description Protocol (SDP).
 Software Image .bz or .tar Contains bootable images.

-File Type Format Description SPL Plug-in .lua or .spl Contains a Session Plug-in Language (SPL) file that you can apply to the ESBC to incorporate additional functionality.
-The SPL file contains a programming language capable of performing various tasks by utilizing APIs and callbacks in the ESBC.
+SPL Plug-in .lua or .spl Contains a Session Plug-in Language (SPL) file that you can apply to the Enterprise SBC to incorporate additional functionality.
+The SPL file contains a programming language capable of performing various tasks by utilizing APIs and callbacks in the Enterprise SBC.
+Note: Before you select the Activate option during the upload, confirm that the following condition is met.
+You must add a Session Border Controller Programming Language (SPL) plug-in file to the spl-config element before the system can execute the plug-in.
+The system ignores any SPL plug-in that exists in the /code/spl directory that is not included in the spl- config element.